tdiprima/AI-Toolbox-Experiments/pandas-ai-queries/README.md

 response = agent.chat("Which product has the highest seasonal variance?")
 ```

 Yup.
 That's it.
 Ask questions like you would in a Slack message.
-It answers like an analyst with caffeine and no PTO (paid time off).
+It answers like an analyst with caffeine and no PTO.

 ## 🧾 What It Actually Does Behind The Scenes